rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 effect type
 : The descriptors of effects that determine when and how they may resolve based on the Realms of the causative and affected systems.
 Effect types are distinguished by their causative Realm [Infernal, Celestial, Exotic, Confluent] and a list of modes (e.g. anatomical, psychological, eusociological, etc.).
 The modes are qualities that must be present in the affected system _for each that is present in the causative system_, in order for the effect to resolve as intended.
 : For example, a frightening effect meant to cause psychological damage would be ineffective against a brick wall, since it lacks the "psychological" quality.
-If all the necessary modes are present in the affected system, then the **vulnerability system** finally specifies the magnitude of the effect.
+If all the necessary modes are present in the affected system, then the **vulnerability system** specifies the magnitude of the effect.

 encounter
 : Any combat, social, or environmental event that challenges the wit, prowess, and luck of an adventuring party.